newt0/gatsbybootcamp-transcription/18.Dynamic Pages from Contentful/chapter18.md

 If you see a different locale over in `GraphQL playground` , you want to go ahead and use that and then down below, we're going to grab you are l This is gonna be `node` doc data.target.fields Here it was file followed by the locale E N us, followed by URL.
 Now we should be able to see both of those things showing up in the image element, and the end result should be a rendered image in the browser.
 And that is exactly what we're getting right here.
-We have all of our post content showing up, including the image, and all of this is managed from Contentful.
+We have all of our post content showing up, including the image, and all of this is managed from `Contentful`.
-So when we're working with Contentful, we can easily manage our content or someone else who owns the site can manage the content using this nice interface and behind the scenes, they don't need to worry about changing code or changing markdown files or changing anything else.
+So when we're working with `Contentful`, we can easily manage our content or someone else who owns the site can manage the content using this nice interface and behind the scenes, they don't need to worry about changing code or changing markdown files or changing anything else.
 Now, once again, `Contentful` is not for everybody, and neither is markdown.
 It's really up to you to pick what makes the most sense for you and run with that.
 All right, that's it for this one.